JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ### Network

-Following target TCP ports **must be open** in firewall for the camera to access your Tapo Camera from Home Assistant:
+Following target TCP (v)LAN ports **must be open** in firewall for the camera to access your Tapo Camera from Home Assistant:

 - 443 - HTTPS for control of the camera ([services](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control#services))
 - 554 - RTSP to fetch video stream from the camera
 - 2020 - ONVIF to track detected movement via a binary sensor

+**These are not WAN ports, _DO NOT_ OPEN WAN PORTS VIA PORT FORWARDING.
+You might need to open (v)lan ports _only_ if you know what all of this means.**

 ## Usage